MSE-NCCOS-NOAA/NCRMP_benthics/README.md

 1. Download the zipped R package using the green "Clone or download" button.

-2. In R studio, open the ncrmp.benthics.analysis R project in the folder of the same name and use the following code to install the pacakge.
+2. In R studio, open the ncrmp.benthics.analysis R project in the folder of the same name and use the following code to install the package.
 You must be in the in the ncrmp.benthics.analysis R project.
 If you aleady have devtools installed you can skip the first line.

 ```
 install.packages('devtools')